maddisondesigns/customizer-custom-controls/readme.md

 You can specify the minimum and maximum values for the slider as well as the step size, which is the size of each interval between the minimum and maximum values.

+The Slider Custom Control also allows you to specify a list of units, which is useful for controls where you need to specify units like px, em or rem (e.g. when slecting font sizes)

 ![Slider](https://maddisondesigns.com/wp-content/uploads/2017/05/SliderControl.jpg "Slider")

 **Usage**